skulpt/skulpt/introduction.rst

 a script.

 Alternatively, you can write an entire program in a file and use the interpreter to execute the contents of the file as a whole.
-Such a file is called a **script**.
-For example, we used a text editor to create a file named ``firstprogram.py`` with the following contents:
+Such a file is often referred to as **source code**.
+For example, we used a text editor to create a source code file named ``firstprogram.py`` with the following contents:

 .. sourcecode:: python